mo1998/SRIS/README.md

 # Smart Remote Interview System (SRIS)

 SRIS is a production-oriented remote interview platform for structured hiring workflows.
-It supports employer organizations, role-based interview creation, candidate invitations, candidate response collection, local-first evaluation, evidence-linked reports, operational health checks, and release-readiness automation.
+It supports employer organizations, role-based interview creation, candidate invitations, candidate response collection, local-first evaluation, evidence-linked reports, operational health checks, Docker containerization, and release-readiness automation.

 This README is written for future coding tools and agents.
 It explains what has already been implemented, how the project is structured, what methodology was used, and which rules must be preserved when continuing development.

-Current status: implementation is complete through the Phase 6 release-hardening milestone.
-The remaining release work is environment-gated rehearsal: approved local LLM runtime smoke, real SMTP smoke, backup/restore rehearsal, and production-like Docker product smoke.
-Those gates are documented in [PHASE6_RELEASE_RUNBOOK.md](PHASE6_RELEASE_RUNBOOK.md).
+Current status: the platform has been containerised (Docker Compose with PostgreSQL, Redis, back-end, front-end, evaluation worker, local LLM, Mailpit), the UI has been modernised with a custom design system and sidebar layout, webhooks and GDPR data request workflows have been added, and release-hardening checks (rate limiting, audit logs, production guardrails, backup/restore) are in place.
+Environment-gated items (approved local LLM runtime smoke, real SMTP smoke, backup/restore rehearsal, production-like Docker product smoke) are documented in [PHASE6_RELEASE_RUNBOOK.md](PHASE6_RELEASE_RUNBOOK.md).

 ## Product Scope Implemented